natsukawai/twitter_sentiment_analysis/README.md

 # Twitter_Sentiment_Analysis
-This scripts get 100,000 tweets about the query, analyze tweet sentiment and store them to MongoDB.
+These scripts get 100,000 tweets about the query, analyze tweet sentiment and store them to MongoDB.

 # Requirement
 Japanese Sentiment Dictionary (Volume of Verbs and Adjectives) ver.
 1.0